-Thie treatment of $\boldsymbol{W}$ does not conflict with the theoretical results of Bayesian GMM (e.g., \citealt{Kim2002,Chernozhukov2003,Belloni2009,Li2016}).
-Whilst in the existing literature there is a discrepancy between theory and practical computation in how a weighting matrix is treated, our treatment of $\boldsymbol{W}$ is in agreement with the theoretical results than existing approaches.
+This treatment of $\boldsymbol{W}$ does not conflict with the theoretical results of Bayesian GMM (e.g., \citealt{Kim2002,Chernozhukov2003,Belloni2009,Li2016}).
+Although the existing literature contains a discrepancy between theory and practical computation in the treatment of a weighting matrix, our treatment of $\boldsymbol{W}$ agrees better with the theoretical results than do existing approaches.